fluxcd/notification-controller/docs/api/notification.md

 </em>
 </td>
 <td>
-<p>Secret reference containing the token used
+<p>SecretRef specifies the Secret containing the token used
-to validate the payload authenticity</p>
+to validate the payload authenticity.</p>
 </td>
 </tr>
 <tr>